jkfhto/glTF/specification/2.0/README.md

 When `node` isn't defined, channel should be ignored.
 Valid path names are `"translation"`, `"rotation"`, `"scale"`, and `"weights"`.

 Each of the animation's *samplers* defines the `input`/`output` pair: a set of floating point scalar values representing linear time in seconds; and a set of vectors or scalars representing animated property.
 All values are stored in a buffer and accessed via accessors; refer to the table below for output accessor types.
 Interpolation between keys is performed using the interpolation method specified in the `interpolation` property.
 Supported `interpolation` values include `LINEAR`, `STEP`, and `CUBICSPLINE`.
 See [Appendix C](#appendix-c-spline-interpolation) for additional information about spline interpolation.

-The inputs of each sampler are relative to `t=0`, defined as the beginning of the parent `animations` entry.
-Before and after the provided input range, output should be "clamped" to the nearest end of the input range.
-For example, if the earliest sampler input for an animation is `t=10`, a client implementation should begin playback of that animation at `t=0` with output clamped to the first output value.
-Samplers within a given animation are _not_ required to have the same inputs.

 |`channel.path`|Accessor Type|Component Type(s)|Description|
 |----|----------------|-----------------|-----------|